FutureStateMobile/sticky-header/README.md

 How to use it
 -------------

-Just include the javascript file in your page
+Just include jquery, angular, and the sticky-headers javascript file in your page

 ```html
   <head>